isimrandeepkaur-spec/Induction-program/README.md

 **Prof. Rajbir Kaur Ma'am** led our maths lecture, revisiting key 12th-grade concepts while keeping the session interactive and engaging for the students.<br>
 During the BEEE lecture conducted by **Prof. Ranvir Kaur**, we explored the fundamentals of electricity and its diverse applications, gaining a deeper understanding of the subject.<br>

-**BY THE END OF THE DAY, I HAD GAINED VALUABLE KNOWLEDGE, ENHANCING MY INTELLIGENCE AND REFINING MY COMMUNICATION SKILLS.**
+**BY THE END OF THE DAY, I HAD GAINED VALUABLE KNOWLEDGE, ENHANCING MY INTELLIGENCE AND REFINING MY COMMUNICATION SKILLS**< br>
+# Day 4

+During the lecture of BEEE and P2P we gained the knowledge of related subjects In the evening